AdobeDocs/commerce-testing/src/pages/functional-testing-framework/merging.md

 Use merging to add, remove, or update [elements] in sections.

-All sections with the same _file name_, _section name_, and _element name_ are merged during test generation.
+All sections with the same _filename_, _section name_, and _element name_ are merged during test generation.

 ### Add an element